 - Maximize Conversions

 The most commonly used among these rules is Maximizing for conversions.
-Prior to implementing this bid strategy conversion tracking must be set up within Adwords.
+Prior to implementing this bid strategy conversion tracking must be set up within Google Ads.
 This method of smart bidding uses historical information about your campaign to set the best cost per click to get the most conversions.